 How to Find the Funding Ratio for a Pension Plan?

 To find the funding ratio for a pension plan, you’ll need to know the plan’s assets and liabilities.
 Advisors can find this information on Form 5500, Annual Report/Return of an Employee Benefit.
-The IRS requires pension plans that file this form to make its contents public, including plan assets and liabilities.
+The IRS requires pension plans that file this form to make the filing public, including plan assets and liabilities.
 Only one-participant plans and foreign plans are excluded from having this information published online.

 Bottom Line

-Pension plans can provide your clients with a steady stream of income for retirement—assuming that the plan is funded at a level that permits it to pay out expected benefits.
-Talking to your client about their plan’s funding ratio and how that may impact their retirement is a good conversation to have to ensure that they’re on track with their goals.
+Pension plans can provide your clients with a steady stream of retirement income, assuming the plan is funded well enough to pay expected benefits.
+Talking to clients about their plan’s funding ratio and how it may affect retirement can help you evaluate whether they’re on track with their goals.

 Tips for Growing Your Advisory Business

-• Financial services is a competitive industry and targeting a specific niche can make it easier to stand out and attract your ideal clients.
+- Financial services is a competitive industry and targeting a specific niche can make it easier to stand out and attract your ideal clients.
 You may consider working with an online lead generation service.
-SmartAsset AMP (Advisor Marketing Platform) is our holistic marketing service that financial advisors can use for client lead generation and automated marketing.
+SmartAsset AMP (Advisor Marketing Platform) is a holistic marketing service financial advisors can use for client lead generation and automated marketing.
 Sign up for a free demo to explore how SmartAsset AMP can help you expand your practice’s marketing operation.
 Get started today.

 Photo credit: ©iStockPhoto/Liubomyr Vorona, ©iStockPhoto/elenaleonova, ©iStockPhoto/Deagreez